 In addition, the ambient temperature of your PC’s environment would affect your CPU’s idle temperature.

 There are three ways to improve the CPU’s ventilation

 Firstly, ensure your PC is placed in a room temperature environment (if not colder) to avoid high idle temperature caused by ambient conditions.

 Secondly, consider investing in a high-end aftermarket CPU cooler or, better yet, purchasing a liquid cooling solution for your PC to reduce idle temperatures.

 Thirdly, consider installing more case fans.
 If your PC has ventilation ducts open, chances are it will also have a placeholder for extra case fans.

 Also Read: How to Add Extra Fans to Motherboard?

 3. Worn-out Thermal Paste:

-The processor’s thermal paste is a specialized chemical used to eliminate air between the processor and the heatsink.
+The processor’s thermal paste is a specialized chemical that eliminates air between the processor and the heatsink.
 The paste has a long life (1-2 years) but can wear out over time.
-This wearing affects the heat transfer rate from the processor to the heatsink, taking the overall temperatures up a notch.
+This wearing affects the heat transfer rate from the processor to the heatsink, increasing overall temperatures.